aicjofs/zclassic-swing-wallet-ui/README.md

 1. Limitation: The wallet GUI keeps track of transparent (T) addresses created via the GUI in file `/home/user/.ZCashSwingWalletUI/CreatedTransparentAddresses.txt` If the wallet file (`wallet.dat`) is manually replaced then file `CreatedTransparentAddresses.txt` needs to be manually replaced too (or deleted)!
+**If this is not done, the wallet may show transparent (T) addresses that do not belong to it!**
 This limitation will be removed in future versions!
 1. Limitation: The list of transactions does not show all outgoing ones (specifically outgoing Z address transactions).
 This will be addressed when it becomes possible to do so via the ZCash command line tools (`zcash-cli`).
 1. Issue: The wallet GUI may appear to freeze for intervals of 0.5-2 second periodically (this will be fixed soon).